 In the last couple of years an agriculture project has added green space to the spaces around the Community Centre, including gardens that supply fruits and vegetables to the school kitchen.

-Current projects for 2021 – 2022 include kitchen renovations to convert from charcoal burning stoves to propane burners, and establishment of a fish farm to create a sustainable source of protein for the school kitchen.
+Further kitchen development was the conversation from charcoal burning stoves to propane burners, and a fish farm has been established to create a sustainable source of protein for the school kitchen.
 Many thanks to the Manitoba Council for International Cooperation (MCIC) for supporting these projects for over a decade through the Manitoba Government Matching Grant Program (MGMGP).

 Donations are always welcome to continue supporting the school operations and the ongoing community development projects.